 A: I was invited once, not by the EU authorities but by the Greek E-Cigarette Businesses Association, to present some research during a workshop in March.
 Unfortunately, the 3-minutes time provided to us by the committee was not only insufficient but rather insulting.
 E-cigarettes are simply a too important issue to be discussed in 3 minutes.
 I am sure thousands of smokers know how important issue it really is.

 Interestingly, I kindly asked by e-mail to be included in the panel of presenters during the early May workshop, specifically listing the studies I have performed that could be informative for the European Commission.
 I had data about nicotine consumption from e-cigarette use, particularly in relation to tobacco cigarettes and nicotine inhalers.
 I never got an answer by anyone from the Committee.
 The reason for not been invited is probably because I have not been involved in any research on tobacco in the past.
-Again, this shows that they have not realized how different and revolutionary e-cigarettes are compared to any tobacco product.
+Again, this shows that they have not realised how different and revolutionary e-cigarettes are compared to any tobacco product.
 I prefer not to think that there is any other reason besides that…

 Q: I understand the EU claims that insufficient studies have been conducted on electronic cigarettes.
 What studies are the EU calling for?